-In this edition, we have moved number lines, ordering decimal numbers, and rounding decimal numbers earlier in the chapter, as these concepts have more to do with the place value structure of decimal numbers discussed in Section A. We then move on to converting between decimals and fractions.
-In this edition, negative fractions and decimals have been included.
+In this edition, we have moved number lines, ordering decimal numbers, and rounding decimal numbers earlier in the chapter, as these concepts have more to do with the place value structure of decimal numbers discussed in Section A.

 In Section D, students round decimal numbers to a number of significant figures, as well as a number of decimal places.